 How Much Cash Can You Bring As A Down Payment?

-When financing property in Shoreline, the amount you can pay down is not always the amount you should pay down.
+When financing property in Seattle, the amount you can pay down is not always the amount you should pay down.
 The standard down payment across the industry is 20% of the purchase price, but you can, in fact, buy a home with a much smaller down payment if you need to.
 (You can also put 25% or more down and lower your payments AND your interest rate!)

 Another thing to consider when assessing your cash position when it comes to raising money for the down payment is how much money you will have left AFTER you’ve purchased the house.
 Lenders don’t want to see you pay your last dime into the property just to acquire it.
 You need to have a cash reserve for things like house repairs, car repairs, and other emergencies so you’re not stuck unable to make your house payment if you have an unexpected bad month, financially.
 Remember to budget for repairs and upgrades to your home, interruptions to your income, and other situations that might come up.